-OBMEP - Water Quality Sampling (ID:5) https://www.monitoringresources.org/Document/Protocol/Details/5 OBMEP - Habitat Monitoring (ID:9) https://www.monitoringresources.org/Document/Protocol/Details/9
+OBMEP - Water Quality Sampling (ID:5)

+OBMEP - Habitat Monitoring (ID:9)

-OBMEP collected hourly water temperature data in the Okanogan subbasin from 2005 through 2019, in both the mainstem and tributary reaches.
+OBMEP collected hourly water temperature data in the Okanogan subbasin from 2005 through 2020, in both the mainstem and tributary reaches.
 Water temperature was collected at fixed sites using Onset HOBO® temperature loggers.
 Additionally, real time temperature data were collected at two USGS sites on the Okanogan River in the United States at Malott, and Oroville under this project.
 Additional USGS sites are located on important tributaries to the Okanogan River.
 Data have been assimilated into the archives available on the USGS website, which provides access to the public and other agencies.
-In the British Columbia portion of the subbasin, monitoring on tributaries and the dawsitk^w (Okanagan River) mainstem was also conducted through Water Survey of Canada (Environment Canada 2019).
+In the British Columbia portion of the subbasin, monitoring on tributaries and the dawsitk (Okanagan River) mainstem was also conducted through Water Survey of Canada (Environment Canada 2020).
 Web links for water temperature and discharge monitoring site data, within the Washington portion of the Okanogan subbasin, are provided in Appendix E. Water temperature data are compiled on the OBMEP website: